• Menu

 Helichrysum italicum

-This (a bit pricey) oil is great for the soothing bruises, promoting the skin’s natural healing process, and support of the nervous system – potential help for neuropathy symptoms.
+This (a bit pricey) oil is great for the soothing of bruises, promotion of the skin’s natural healing process, and support of the nervous system – potential help for neuropathy symptoms.

 Peppermint